18Dominik/qwik/README.md

 # Qwik
 - Full-Stack JavaScript Web Framework
     - Core framework (Qwik) and meta framework (Qwik City).
-    - Inspired by React, Cue, Angular, Svelte, SolidJS and their meta frameworks (e.g. for handling **hydration** (hydration = making static HTML dynamic / "alive" / "hydrated" by loading JavaScript) → performance optimization)- e.g. Next.js, Nuxt, SvelteKit **for full-stack development and Server-Side-Rendering (SSR)**
+    - Inspired by React, Cue, Angular, Svelte, SolidJS and their meta frameworks (e.g. for handling **hydration** (hydration = making static HTML dynamic / "alive" / "hydrated" by (re-)loading and (re-)playing JavaScript) → performance optimization)- e.g. Next.js, Nuxt, SvelteKit **for full-stack development and Server-Side-Rendering (SSR)**
     Developed by https://www.builder.io/
     - Open Source
     - USP:
         - Problem: A **web application gets slower with increasing complexity** because current frameworks send too much JavaScript to the client (Especially for single web page applications **(SPA)** with Angular, React, ... where rendering is client aka browser side by executing JavaScript code).
         - Solution approach.
-JavaScript streaming:
+JavaScript streaming (instead of JavaScript downloading as it is with hydration):
-            - **Progressive Hydration**
+            - **Progressive Hydration**  by automatically splitting up JavaScript in chunks by **closure chunking**
             - Only the - constant - JavaScript code needed for a specific user interaction is sent to the client, regardless of application complexity.
 This results in low start-up times aka high start-up performance.
         - Promise: Qwik apps can scale for as much/complex JavaScript code as desired
         - Implementation